civican/legisinfo/42-1/bills/C-29/bill_text.md

   **(1)** The definition **goodwill amount** in subsection 56.4(1) of the Act is replaced by the following:

-    **goodwill amount**, of a taxpayer, is an amount the taxpayer has or may become entitled to receive that **would, if this Act were read without reference to this section, be** required **to be included in the proceeds of disposition of a property included in Class 14.1 of Schedule II to the `Income Tax Regulations`, or is an amount to which subsection 13(38) applies**, in respect of a business carried on by the taxpayer through a permanent establishment located in Canada. (**montant pour achalandage**)
+    **goodwill amount**, of a taxpayer, is an amount the taxpayer has or may become entitled to receive that would, if this Act were read without reference to this section, be required to be included in the proceeds of disposition of a property included in Class 14.1 of Schedule II to the `Income Tax Regulations`, or is an amount to which subsection 13(38) applies, in respect of a business carried on by the taxpayer through a permanent establishment located in Canada. (**montant pour achalandage**)

   **(2)** Paragraph 56.4(3)(b) of the Act is replaced by the following:

-    the amount would, if this Act were read without reference to this section, be required **to be included in the proceeds of disposition of a property included in Class 14.1 of Schedule II to the `Income Tax Regulations`, or is an amount to which subsection 13(38) applies**, in respect of the business to which the restrictive covenant relates, and the particular taxpayer elects (or if the amount is payable by the purchaser in respect of a business carried on in Canada by the purchaser, the particular taxpayer and the purchaser jointly elect) in prescribed form to apply this paragraph in respect of the amount; or
+    the amount would, if this Act were read without reference to this section, be required to be included in the proceeds of disposition of a property included in Class 14.1 of Schedule II to the `Income Tax Regulations`, or is an amount to which subsection 13(38) applies, in respect of the business to which the restrictive covenant relates, and the particular taxpayer elects (or if the amount is payable by the purchaser in respect of a business carried on in Canada by the purchaser, the particular taxpayer and the purchaser jointly elect) in prescribed form to apply this paragraph in respect of the amount; or

   **(3)** Paragraph 56.4(4)(b) of the Act is replaced by the following:

-    if an election has been made under paragraph (3)(b) in respect of the amount, to be considered to be incurred by the purchaser on account of capital for the purpose of **determining the cost of the property or for the purposes of subsection 13(35), as the case may be**, and not to be an amount paid or payable for all other purposes of the Act; and
+    if an election has been made under paragraph (3)(b) in respect of the amount, to be considered to be incurred by the purchaser on account of capital for the purpose of determining the cost of the property or for the purposes of subsection 13(35), as the case may be, and not to be an amount paid or payable for all other purposes of the Act; and

   **(4)** Subsections (1) to (3) come into force or are deemed to have come into force on January 1, 2017.